Timeline: U.S. Military Ramp-Up in the Caribbean Raises Tensions with Venezuela

 Tensions continue to mount in the Caribbean.
 Since beginning a campaign of lethal strikes on alleged drug vessels in September, the U.S. military has assembled its largest deployment of assets in the Americas in decades.
 The location of many of these actions, near the coast of Venezuela, place a clear target in sight: the regime of Nicolás Maduro.

 The administration of President Donald Trump has doubled down on linking the fight against drug trafficking to combating terrorism and accused Maduro of coordinating “narcoterrorist” actions against the United States.
-Secretary of State and acting National Security Advisor Marco Rubio and Secretary of Defense Pete Hegseth both accuse Maduro of having links to Venezuela-based gang Tren de Aragua and an alleged criminal syndicate dubbed the “Cartel de los Soles.”
-In November, Rubio declared the group a Foreign Terrorist Organization (FTO).
-Earlier, in August, U.S. Attorney General Pam Bondi doubled the reward for information leading to Maduro’s arrest to $50 million.
-However, analysis from security experts, including U.S. intelligence agencies, cast doubt on Maduro’s leadership of what is thought to be a highly decentralized trafficking network and indicate Venezuela is neither a major cocaine or fentanyl producer nor a key transit point in narcotrafficking routes to the United States.
+Top U.S. officials, including Secretary of State and acting National Security Advisor Marco Rubio and Secretary of Defense Pete Hegseth, have accused Maduro of heading the Venezuela-based gang Tren de Aragua and an alleged criminal syndicate within the Venezuelan armed forces dubbed the “Cartel de los Soles.”

 As the Trump administration reportedly weighs the possibility of moving airstrikes inland to Venezuelan soil, UN human rights experts say the marine attacks violate international law.
 Moreover, U.S. lawmakers have challenged the executive branch’s ability to enact war without congressional approval and are examining the possibility that war crimes have been committed during the campaign.
 Meanwhile, the Venezuelan administration say they are readying over 4 million militia troops and volunteers to reinforce their military capacity.